Recent Developments in Administrative Law – Volume 79

 in a prison and Mr KB and Mr KC are progressively moved out of held detention.
 These arrangements should be the least restrictive arrangements

-appropriate to each individual and should include a plan to progressively move each of them into the community along with necessary support services.
+appropriate to each individual and should include a plan to progressively move each of them into the community along with necessary support services. - The Commonwealth cooperate with the Northern Territory to establish an appropriate range of facilities in the Northern Territory so that people with

 cognitive impairment who are subject to a custodial supervision order can be accommodated in places other than prisons.
 This range of facilities